 ‘What the hell is that???’
 I shrieked as I grabbed the remote from him.
 ‘Netflix never told me about this!!!’

+I love Netflix, but sometimes the dear old Flix gets it very, very wrong.
 I’m a big documentary lover but I really need them to be recommended to me.
 There is nothing more boring than a boring documentary.
-I have first hand experience with this because Mr Smaggle is a fan of war history.
+I have first-hand experience with this because Mr Smaggle is a fan of war history.
 A good war history documentary is one of life’s greatest pleasures.
 A bad war history documentary is like setting fire to your brain and your spare time simultaneously.

 A lot of my time is spent crocheting and sometimes when I’m working on a new project that’s very repetitive, I need something stimulating on while I’m doing it.
 I like to watch documentaries so at least I’m learning something at the same time.
 Although I admit, I spent most of last weekend watching the latest season of Degrassi.
 It was amazing.

-These are a few of my all time favourite documentaries.
-None of these are particularly new but sometimes people miss the release of docos the first time around and it would be a shame to miss these…
+These are a few of my all-time favourite documentaries.
+Some of these are new and some of them are older but sometimes people miss the release of docos the first time around and it would be a shame to miss these…

 I’m one of those people who straight up judge documentaries by their titles.
 Mr Smaggle made me watch this and I had a bad attitude because it was about a tight rope walker and it sounded SUPER boring and lame.
 I was so very wrong.
 This documentary is short, snappy and totally mesmerising.
 There’s footage in this documentary that you will watch and wonder why you’ve never seen it before and how it’s not a viral video.
 It’s a very lovely, easy watch.